 Taurapilis mound stands on the southern shore of the lake Tauragnas.
 A village with the same name is located right next to it.
 The mound is surrounded by water from three sides, and there were special defense mechanisms on the fourth side.
 The elderly say that there once grew a big oak tree on the top of this mound.
 An old pagan priest lived in the oak's hollow.
 Later, Christians built a church here, but after some time it vanished.
-Legend says, that once a brave man heard the sound of an organ, so he carefully looked down the hole on the top of the mound and saw the vanished church and abandoned altars inside.
-Every St. John...
+Place legend says, that once a brave man heard the sound of an organ, so he carefully looked down the hole on the top of the mound and saw the vanished church and abandoned altars inside.
+Every St....

 The Tauragnai mound is located on the southern shore of lake Tauragnas.
 On its eastern side flows the stream of Šventė.
 The mound is separated from neighbouring meadows by swampy hollows and steep slopes.
 The mound was used in the beginning of the 2nd millennium AD.
 Sources say, that up until the middle of the 20th century, Midsummer’s Days (also know as Joninės, St. John’s Day) were celebrated on the Tauragnai mound.
 The festivities included bonfires, people dancing around the fire, playing games and searching for the fern flower.